softprops/serverless-aws-rust-http/README.md

 ## 🛵 continuous integration and deployment

-This template includes an example [travis](https://travis-ci.org/) [configuration file](.travis.yml) which can unlock a virtuous cycle of continuous integration and deployment
+This template includes an example [GitHub actions](https://travis-ci.org/) [configuration file](.github/workflows/main.yml) which can unlock a virtuous cycle of continuous integration and deployment
 ( i.e all tests are run on prs and every push to master results in a deployment ).

-To set up travis you will need to do a view things.
+GitHub actions is managed simply by the presence of a file checked into your repository.
+To set up GitHub Actions to deploy to AWS you'll need to do a few things

 Firstly, version control your source.
 [Github](https://github.com/) is free for opensource.